-Driven by conversational, often sardonic lyrics paired with heavily stylized musical idiosyncrasies we’ll be attempting to jump over the Springfield Gorge that is your heart.
+Driven by conversational, often sardonic lyrics, heavily stylized rhythmic idiosyncrasies, and an unruly sense of self destruction, we will be attempting to jump over the Springfield Gorge that is your heart.
 There is a good possibility we will plunge to our bloody death.
-Thank you.

-"While the new folk-influenced quartet who go by [Mountebank] certainly don't need to use deception to gain an audience, they are flamboyant and light-hearted, which shines through definitively in their music.
+"While the new folk-influenced [outfit] who go by [Mountebank] certainly don't need to use deception to gain an audience, they are flamboyant and light-hearted, which shines through definitively in their music.

 Their debut EP Mountebank: Live From Lake Wobegon [...] straddles elements of outlaw country, post-pop, and garage rock.